Caitlyn Jenner Throws Major Shade At The Kardashians: ‘I Don’t Watch Their Show Very Often’

 The Secrets of My Life is co-written by Buzz Bissinger, the person responsible for the Vanity Fair article on Caitlyn Jenner’s debut as a transwoman.
 The memoir hits book stands today.

-[Featured image by Taylor Jewell/Invision/AP Images]
+[Featured Image by Taylor Jewell/Invision/AP Images]